codecrafters-io/build-your-own-redis/stage_descriptions/optimistic-locking-02-jq9.md

 2. `SET key value`, `INCR counter`, etc. - Commands are queued
 3. `EXEC` - Execute all queued commands atomically

+We'll learn more about `EXEC` in later stages.
 For this stage, you'll implement a basic `MULTI` command and make `WATCH` check whether it's being called inside a transaction.

 ### The `MULTI` Command